ThiefMD/writeas-vala/README.md

 ## Compilation

-I recommend including `writeas-vala` as a git submodule and adding `writeas-vala\src\Writeas.vala` to your sources list.
+I recommend including `writeas-vala` as a git submodule and adding `writeas-vala/src/Writeas.vala` to your sources list.
 This will avoid packaging conflicts and remote build system issues until I learn a better way to suggest this.

 ### Requirements